kevindigo/quests-of-zeus/README.md

   - The equipment that allows you to peek at 2 face-down shrine ("cloud") tiles and explore one behaves differently.
 Here, after peeking, you can explore any face-down shrine on the board, even if you didn't just peek at it.
+  - Gods cannot be activated in the middle of other actions, such as between the god advances gained as a reward for building a shrine.
+  - The green god can be used to build a shrine on a revealed tile, whereas in the original game it could only be used on unflipped tiles.

 ## Contributing